rust-lang/rfcs/text/0000-generic-int.md

 `uint<64>` refers to `u64`, not `usize`.
 It's unfortunate, but we've reduced our number of impls from twelve to four, which is still a very big deal!

+Note that there's one slight caveat here, which is that our `my_default` method might overflow.
+This seems silly, but there's one type, `int<1>` where you can't have the value 1, and because of this, the compiler will emit an `overflowing_literals` lint.
+In general, if you're casting a literal *to* a generic integer, you can't expect any value other than zero to work.
+In the future, we'll be able to annotate our `int<N>` impl with something like `where N > 1`, but until then, we'll have to deal with this weird overflow behaviour.

+## Other benefits

 One other side effect of having `uint<N>` and `int<N>` is that we can represent a lot more types than before.
 For example, `uint<7>` is just a seven-bit integer, which we might use to represent an ASCII character.
 Don't be fooled by